Cyberpunk 2077 ultimate car guide: Car classes, horsepower, specs

 Cyberpunk 2077 is an open-world game from the creators of the acclaimed Witcher 3: Wild Hunt.
 Set in the fictional ‘Night City’, players must navigate their lives in this futuristic cityscape, creating their own destiny within the game.

 Cars play a massive part of the Cyberpunk 2077 story.
 They function both as a method of transportation, and a way of earning valuable in-game money and benefits.
 The developers have done a fantastic job of ‘weaving’ them into the fabric of the game.

 With so many different vehicles on offer, we’ve had a taste of some of the cars and classes to expect within the game.
-While this will not be an exhaustive list, it provides an early insight into the vehicles available for launch.
+While this will not be an exhaustive list, it provides an early insight into the vehicles available.